julianferrone/personal-site/content/posts/three-module-process-elixir/index.md

 | Server | Handle messages with a GenServer and call out to the the business logic in `Impl`. |
 | Impl | Business logic - the bulk of the program. |

-This will make more sense with an example.

-Here's a stack process that can:
+Let me illustrate with an example---a stack process that can:

 - Push items onto a stack
 - Pop items off the top of a stack (returning `:empty` if the stack is empty)